 Dr. Bovelle is a fellow of the American Academy of Ophthalmology.
 Her professional affiliations include the American Academy of Ophthalmology, the American Society of Cataract and Refractive Surgery, the American Academy of Cosmetic Surgery and the Ocular Nutrition Society.
 Her practice is located in the Washington, D.C., metropolitan area, where she resides.

-Dr. Lee is an Associate Professor of Clinical Ophthalmology and Dermatology, Oculofacial Plastic & Reconstructive Surgery, Orbit and Oncology, at the Bascom Palmer Eye Institute, University of Miami Miller School of Medicine, in Miami, Florida.
+Dr. Lee is a Professor of Clinical Ophthalmology and Dermatology, Oculofacial Plastic & Reconstructive Surgery, Orbit and Oncology, at the Bascom Palmer Eye Institute, University of Miami Miller School of Medicine, in Miami, Florida.

 Dr. Lee was born and raised in northern California by her mother, a retired nurse, and her father, a retired high school teacher, alongside two older sisters and two younger brothers.
 She received my undergraduate degree in biological sciences at the University of California at Santa Barbara.
 She then moved to Washington, DC, to complete my Master of Science in Physiology from Georgetown University.

 William B. Trattler, MD is a refractive, corneal and cataract eye surgeon at the Center For Excellence In Eye Care, who lectures extensively across the US on improving visual outcomes with various eye surgeries and procedures.
 Dr. Trattler focuses on making a positive difference for each of his patients.